jonaidshianifar/Demo/README.md

-# 🤖 Human-Reward Q-Learning Demo
+# 🤖 Human in the loop Reinforcement learning (RL) Demo
 **Teach an RL Agent Using Your Own Feedback — Interactive, Visual, Beginner-Friendly**

 Have you ever wondered how Reinforcement Learning agents actually learn?